Kongens Nytorv: Old kiosk

 On the square stands an old kiosk and telephone stand from 1913.
 It is built in Baroque Revival style with a copper-clad roof and hand-carved ornamentation.
 It also used to offer the first public telephonic connection in Copenhagen from where it was possible to call every day except Sunday from 10 am to 8 pm.
 Today it houses a small café with outdoor service.

 Surrounding buildings

 Nyhavn to Holmens kanal

 Built 1672–1683, Charlottenborg Palace is the oldest building on the square.
 It is now home to the Royal Danish Academy of Fine Arts as well as the exhibition space Kunsthal Charlottenborg.

 The Harsdorff House (No. 3-5) was built in 1780 to design by Caspar Frederik Harsdorff.
 The building's facade was to serve as a model for the many master builders of the time who had little or no academic training.

 The Royal Danish Theatre's current building (No. 1) is from 1872 to 1874 and was designed by Wilhelm Dahlerup.
-Its Art Nouveau-style 1931 extension Stærekassen, which spans the street Tordenskjoldsgade, was built both as an extension of the theatre and a new home for Danmarks Radio.
+Its Art Deco-style 1931 extension Stærekassen, which spans the street Tordenskjoldsgade, was built both as an extension of the theatre and a new home for Danmarks Radio.